Home / Sample Resumes / Combination Resume

 2. Objective or Summary

-This is a concise statement that positions you as a candidate and describes the value you can bring.
+This is a short statement that sets your goals and describes the value you can bring.
 If you’re using a combination resume because you’re switching careers, use this section to explain how your skills translate to your desired field.

 3. Experience